rch-iv/DMA/README.md

 ### **Getting Started**

+For what to expect, see the [demo video](https://github.com/rch-iv/DMA/blob/main/demos/The_First_AI_Soul_Transfer.md).

-To begin using the DMA protocol, start by exploring the /docs folder.
+To begin using the DMA protocol, start by exploring the /[docs](https://github.com/rch-iv/DMA/tree/main/docs) folder.
 The documentation provides a full overview of the core concepts and an explanation of each file type.
-From there, you can start experimenting with the command-line tools in the /cli directory.
+From there, you can grab the /[webapps](https://github.com/rch-iv/DMA/tree/main/webapps), /[schemas](https://github.com/rch-iv/DMA/tree/main/schemas) and start creating something ... new.

 ---